 Home tutoring generally is not a solution.
 Children with school avoidance should return to school immediately so that they do not fall behind in their schoolwork.
 If school avoidance is so intense that it interferes with the child's activity and if the child does not respond to simple reassurance by parents or teachers, referral to a mental health practitioner may be warranted.

-Treatment should include communication between parents and school personnel, regular attendance at school with in-school counseling (if available), and sometimes therapy involving the family and child with a psychologist.
+Treatment of school avoidance should include communication between parents and school personnel, regular attendance at school with in-school counseling (if available), and sometimes therapy involving the family and child with a psychologist.
 Therapy includes treatment of underlying disorders, adaptation of the school curriculum for children who have learning disability or other special education needs, and behavioral techniques to cope with the stresses at school.